The Truth About Labial Adhesions

 No one seems to talk about this one, but Labial Adhesions are a common occurrence in little girls.
 It's when the inner vaginal lips (labia minora) fuse together appearing to close off the opening to the vagina.
-It's thought to occur in 1-2% of girls aged 3 months to 6 years.
+According to the doctors at Medscape, this disorder most often occurs in girls aged 3 months to 3 years.

 A parent may notice labial adhesion, but they usually cause no symptoms and are noticed only at a routine well-child checkup with a pediatrician.
 They are easy to treat, if they need to be treated, but the doctor may want to rule out any other vaginal disorders before treatment.

 Experts aren't 100% sure what causes labial adhesions, but most agree they are caused when the labia become irritated or inflamed, as could be the case in a wet diaper.
 When the raw skin heals, it creates tissue that fuses the labia together.
 Soap residue on clothing may play a part as well as low levels of estrogen, which is normal before puberty.
 They may be the result of sexual abuse, but this is certainly not the reason for the majority of cases.